Programa Mano Amiga

 Our Commitment

-The people of Puerto Rico inspire us to continue working and evolving with the island.
-For this reason, we contribute time and resources in various areas of our society to provide greater opportunities for our people.
+Puerto Ricans are the driving force that inspires us to keep working and evolving alongside our island.
+That is why we contribute time and resources across many areas of our society to create greater opportunities for our people.

 Philanthropy

-The love for Puerto Rico and the desire to provide better living conditions for Puerto Rican families has always been a vital motor that directs the efforts of the affiliates of Empresas Fonalledas and is channeled mainly through the aid of their Foundations.
-The group's businesses also provide volunteers, resources, and services for the well-being of the communities in which we operate.
-The priorities are mostly directed to Arts and Culture, Education, Agriculture, and Disaster Response.
+The love for Puerto Rico and the desire to provide better living conditions for Puerto Rican families has always been a vital driving force behind the efforts of the affiliates of Empresas Fonalledas, channeled mainly through the aid of their Foundations.
+The group's businesses also contribute volunteers, resources, and services for the well-being of the communities where we operate.
+The priorities are directed primarily to the areas of Arts and Culture, Education, Agriculture, and Disaster Response.
 We were born, we live, and we invest here, in Puerto Rico, because we aspire to a better future for all our people.

 Fonalledas Foundation Scholarship Fund

-Since 1963, the Fonalledas Foundation has offered partial financial aid to university students at the undergraduate level who are evaluated by the criteria of availability of funds, financial need, and academic excellence, among others.
-This program benefits approximately 150 university students annually, with roughly $200,000 in aid for studies inside or outside Puerto Rico.
+Since 1963, the Fonalledas Foundation has offered financial aid to undergraduate university students, who are evaluated by criteria such as fund availability, financial need, and academic excellence, among others.
+This program benefits approximately 150 university students each year, totaling about $200,000 in aid for studies inside or outside Puerto Rico.
 Applications are reviewed each summer, and approvals are announced in August.
-For information about these partial aids, please send an email to becados@efonalledas.com.
+For information about these aids, please send an email to becados@efonalledas.com.

 Education

-Since 1963, the Fonalledas Foundation has promoted the education of future professionals on our island through its scholarship fund.
-Today, its aid has diversified, and special scholarship funds have been created, from the Plaza Las Américas Foundation with the Ana G. Méndez University System, Cupey campus, and from the Plaza Del Caribe Foundation with the Catholic University of Ponce.
-Those interested in applying for these aids can contact each university's Admissions Office to find out the requirements and availability of funds.
+Since 1963, the Fonalledas Foundation has promoted the education of our country’s future professionals through its scholarship fund.
+Today, its financial aid programs have diversified, and special scholarship funds have been established: one between the Plaza las Américas Foundation and the Ana G. Méndez University System (Cupey campus); one between the Plaza Del Caribe Foundation and the Pontifical Catholic University of Ponce; and one between the Fonalledas Foundation and the University of Sagrado Corazón.
+Those interested in applying for these grants may contact the admissions office at each university to learn about eligibility requirements and the availability of funds.

-On the centennial celebration of the University of Puerto Rico, we contributed to promote the strengthening of the university's endowment fund for the benefit of future professionals in the country.
+On the occasion of the centennial of the University of Puerto Rico, we contributed to strengthening the university's endowment fund for the benefit of the country's future professionals.

 Agriculture

-This program was created in 2010 through an alliance between Plaza Las Américas and Plaza Del Caribe, the Department of Agriculture, and the Innovation Fund for Agricultural Development.
-Through this program, Puerto Rican farmers and agro-entrepreneurs promote and sell their fruits, vegetables, plants, and derived products to visitors to both shopping centers.
-La Placita en PLAZA is open to the public from Thursday to Sunday in Plaza Las Américas and from Friday to Sunday in Plaza Del Caribe.
-For more information on how to participate and requirements, please call the Agricultural Industry Innovation Fund at (787) 723-9090 ext.
+This program was created in 2010 through an alliance between Plaza Las Américas, Plaza Del Caribe, and the Department of Agriculture, by way of the Innovation Fund for Agricultural Development (FIDA).
+Through this program, Puerto Rican farmers and agro-entrepreneurs promote and sell their fruits, vegetables, plants, and derived products to visitors of both shopping centers.
+La Placita en PLAZA is open to the public from Thursday to Sunday at Plaza Las Américas and from Friday to Sunday at Plaza Del Caribe.
+For more information on how to participate and the requirements, please call the Agricultural Industry Innovation Fund at (787) 723-9090 ext.
 2146.

 “No Lo Dejes Caer” by Starbucks Puerto Rico

-Since 2005, and only interrupted in 2017 by Hurricanes Irma and María, groups of "partners" and volunteers from Puerto Rico and the United States have helped collect Puerto Rican coffee and thus contribute to the patio coffee growers to preserve this industry.
-The experience of working hand in hand with them allows us to understand better the process of making a product that we see made in each store, but also understand and support the efforts of each farmer who grows this fruit so tied to our tradition.
-To learn more about the experience of the 2023 coffee collection event, please click here.
+Since 2005, only interrupted in 2017 by Hurricanes Irma and María, groups of “partners” and volunteers from Puerto Rico and the United States have rolled up their sleeves to harvest Puerto Rican coffee and help local coffee growers preserve this industry.
+Working hand in hand with them allows us not only to better understand the process behind a product we see finished in every store, but also to understand and support the efforts of every farmer who cultivates this fruit so tied to our tradition.

-After Hurricanes Irma and María passed through Puerto Rico, Starbucks led various efforts to support Puerto Rican coffee growers.
-Efforts included creating a working group of coffee farmers, government officials, academics, World Coffee Research, and other non-profit organizations.
-In addition, the coffee farmers benefited from the donation of two million coffee seeds; and the commitment to help promote research to improve the quality of seeds on the island.
+After Hurricanes Irma and María struck Puerto Rico, Starbucks led various efforts to support the island's coffee growers.
+These efforts included creating a working group of coffee farmers, government officials, academics, World Coffee Research, and other non-profit organizations.
+Coffee farmers also benefited from the donation of two million coffee seeds and the commitment to support research aimed at improving seed quality on the island.
 The Starbucks Foundation and the Fonalledas Foundation donated to World Coffee Research to support a three-year effort to rebuild the coffee tree nursery system on the island and help improve the quality of local seeds.
-In September 2019, a group of volunteers from Starbucks Puerto Rico, Starbucks Florida, and veterans of the non-profit organization "The Mission Continues", joined forces with a group of coffee farmers and industry leaders to plant coffee trees that germinated from the Marseillaise seeds donated by Starbucks in 2018.
+In September 2019, a group of volunteers from Starbucks Puerto Rico, Starbucks Florida, and veterans of the non-profit organization “The Mission Continues” joined forces with coffee farmers and industry leaders to plant coffee trees that germinated from the Marseillaise seeds donated by Starbucks in 2018.

-On the centenary of Tres Monjitas and in recognition of the agricultural origins of our business group, an alliance was established with the Kinesis Foundation to create a scholarship for students specializing in agricultural sciences.
-The scholarship is available so that academically outstanding Puerto Rican students with limited economic resources and who are interested in pursuing university studies in agricultural sciences can do so with the help they need.
-For information on the requirements of this scholarship and availability, please access kinesispr.org
+In honor of Tres Monjitas' centennial and in recognition of the agricultural origins of our business group, an alliance was established with the Kinesis Foundation to create a scholarship for students in the agricultural sciences.
+This scholarship is available so that academically outstanding Puerto Rican students with limited financial resources who are interested in pursuing university studies in agricultural sciences can do so with the support they need.
+For information about the requirements of this scholarship and its availability, please visit kinesispr.org.

 Puerto Rican Crafts

 The Plaza Las Américas and Plaza Del Caribe shopping centers have a sustained and unwavering commitment to Puerto Rican crafts.
-As part of this commitment, space is offered to a select group of certified artisans to display and sell their products in the shopping centers, and this, in turn, allows more people to know and appreciate the richness and variety of Puerto Rican arts and crafts.
+As part of that commitment, space is offered to a select group of certified artisans to display and sell their products in the shopping centers, which in turn allows more people to know and appreciate the richness and variety of Puerto Rican craftsmanship.

-For both Plaza Las Américas and Plaza Del Caribe, you will need to provide a copy of an updated SURI certification, IVU exemption certification issued by the Department of the Treasury, a copy of the certification, and an updated photo card issued by the Fomento's Crafts Division.
+For both Plaza Las Américas and Plaza Del Caribe, you will need to provide an updated SURI certification, an IVU exemption certificate issued by the Department of the Treasury, and a copy of the updated certification and photo ID issued by the Crafts Division of Fomento.

-For information about the craft events in Plaza Las Américas and to request an interview, please call Mrs. Mangie Figueroa at (787) 474-7451.
+For information about craft events at Plaza Las Américas and to request an interview, please call Mrs. Mangie Figueroa at (787) 474-7451.
 Participation in each craft event is by invitation.

-A shared space where a select group of Puerto Rican artisans creates and sells their works throughout the year. - Saints at PLAZA (Santos en PLAZA)
+• Paseo Cultural Ricardo Alegría — A shared space where a select group of Puerto Rican artisans share their art throughout the year.

-An exhibition focused on selling religious-themed crafts, particularly the carving of saints.
-It is held annually during Holy Week.
+• Santos en PLAZA — An exhibition focused on the sale of religious-themed crafts, particularly the carving of santos.
+Held annually during Holy Week.

-The Industrial Development Company offers arts and crafts workshops at the mall for people interested in learning a new hobby or who want to acquire skills to start a new business.
-After graduating from the program, they must apply for the artisan certification issued by Fomento’s Artisan Development Office.
-Registration takes place at the mall in March and August.
+• Craft Workshop School — The Industrial Development Company offers artisan workshops at the shopping center for people interested in learning a new pastime or acquiring the skills to start a new business.
+After graduating from the program, they must obtain the artisan certification issued by the Crafts Development Office of Fomento.
+Enrollment takes place at the shopping center during March and August.

 Disaster and Emergency Response

-Throughout their history, the companies affiliated with Empresas Fonalledas and their founders have provided aid, comfort, and encouragement to Puerto Rican families in the face of natural disasters and emergency situations that have affected us.
-This aid is provided directly to communities, non-profit entities, and employees who have also been affected by these phenomena.
-In recent years, the affiliates have contributed volunteers, supplies, and other resources during the following emergencies:
+Throughout their history, the companies affiliated with Empresas Fonalledas and their foundations have provided aid, comfort, and encouragement to Puerto Rican families in the face of natural disasters and emergency situations that have affected us.
+This aid is delivered directly to communities, non-profit organizations, and group employees who have also been affected by these events.
+In recent years, the group's companies have contributed volunteer time, supplies, and other resources during the following emergencies:

 Hurricanes Irma and María (2017):

-The group came together to award more than $1,000,000 in aid through non-profit organizations that aided communities after the emergency.
-Among these were the Red Cross, Center for Puerto Rico of the Sila Calderón Foundation, Para la Naturaleza, Habitat for Humanity, and World Central Kitchen, among others.
-Similarly, they supported employees who suffered losses and groups of volunteers brought water and UHT milk to shelters and community centers that served as community collection centers.
-In addition, the Tres Monjitas tanker trucks were reused to carry more than 40,000 gallons of potable water for the cisterns of senior living centers and hospitals in different parts of Puerto Rico that did not have potable water service.
-One of the group's main aids was the "Get Connected" Program service, through which visitors to Plaza Las Américas and Plaza Del Caribe had access to electrical connection stations and Wi-fi to stay in communication with their loved ones.
+The group came together to provide more than $1,000,000 in aid through non-profit organizations that supported communities after the emergency.
+Among them were the Red Cross, Centro para Puerto Rico, Para la Naturaleza, Habitat for Humanity, and World Central Kitchen, among others.
+They also supported employees who suffered losses, and volunteer employees from the group delivered water and UHT milk supplies to shelters and community centers that served as collection points.
+In addition, the Tres Monjitas tanker trucks were repurposed to bring more than 40,000 gallons of potable water to the cisterns of senior homes and hospitals across Puerto Rico that lacked potable water service.
+One of the group's main contributions was the “Connéctate” Program, through which visitors to Plaza Las Américas and Plaza Del Caribe had access to electrical charging stations and Wi-Fi to stay in touch with their loved ones.

 Earthquakes (2020):

-After the earthquakes, which mainly affected the south of Puerto Rico, the affiliated companies brought supplies to the most affected communities.
-That same year, a special edition of the Mano Amiga Program was dedicated to recovery efforts in the region, through which collaborations were made with 10 non-profit organizations that provided services in the areas of education, mental health, and improvements to affected infrastructures.
+After the earthquakes that mainly affected the south of Puerto Rico, the group of affiliated companies mobilized to bring supplies to the most affected communities.
+That same year, a special edition of the Mano Amiga Program was dedicated to recovery efforts in the region, collaborating with 10 non-profit organizations that provided services in the areas of education, mental health, and improvements to damaged infrastructure.
 The social investment in the selected programs exceeded $120,000.
-Among the organizations with which they collaborated were the American Red Cross, the Salvation Army, Innovative Technology for Education, the San Germán Children's Shelter, the Madre Dominga Casa Belén Center, the Intellectus Foundation, and the Música y País Foundation, among others.
+Among the organizations supported were the American Red Cross, Salvation Army, Innovative Technology for Education, the San Germán Children's Shelter, the Madre Dominga Casa Belén Center, the Intellectus Foundation, and the Música y País Foundation, among others.

-The Plaza Las Américas Foundation, with the support of its sister companies and the media, was among the first private organizations to launch educational campaigns urging citizens to get vaccinated to prevent COVID-19.
-Similarly, Plaza Las Américas and Plaza Del Caribe provided space in the shopping centers so that vaccination centers could be opened to increase access.
-In the case of Plaza Las Américas, the Voces center vaccinated over 380,000 people to help reduce the chances of contagion.
-At Plaza Del Caribe, the Primary Medical Center vaccinated more than 21,500 people in the southern region of Puerto Rico.
+The Plaza Las Américas Foundation, with the support of its sister companies in the group and the media, was among the first private organizations to run educational campaigns urging citizens to get vaccinated to prevent COVID-19.
+Similarly, Plaza Las Américas and Plaza Del Caribe contributed space in the shopping centers so that vaccination centers could be opened with broader access.
+At Plaza Las Américas, the Voces center vaccinated more than 380,000 people to help reduce the chances of contagion.
+At Plaza Del Caribe, Primary Medical Center vaccinated more than 21,500 people in the southern region of Puerto Rico.

 Hurricane Fiona (2022):

 Once again, the affiliated companies joined forces to support the most affected communities after Hurricane Fiona passed through Puerto Rico.
-Tres Monjitas led an effort with volunteers from the organization to bring supplies, water, milk, and basic necessities to communities in the southern area.
-They also provided assistance in Añasco and other affected municipalities.
-The group's philanthropic foundations supported the efforts of ACUTAS, the Red Cross, Caritas de Puerto Rico, the United Ways, and the Center for Puerto Rico of the Sila Calderón Foundation to aid women in agriculture.
-The shopping centers activated the Get Connected program through which visitors were given access to an electrical connection to charge their equipment, work, and use WI-FI.
-The group also collaborated with World Central Kitchen with a refrigerated truck for the temporary kitchen that served communities in the southern zone of Puerto Rico for several months.
+Tres Monjitas led an effort with organization volunteers to bring supplies, water, milk, and basic necessities to communities in the southern area, also providing assistance in Añasco and other affected municipalities.
+The group's foundations also mobilized to support the efforts of ACUTAS, the Red Cross, Caritas de Puerto Rico, Fondos Unidos, and the Centro para Puerto Rico's program for women in agriculture.
+The shopping centers again activated the Connéctate program, giving visitors access to electrical connections to charge their devices, work, and use Wi-Fi.
+The group also collaborated with World Central Kitchen by providing a refrigerated truck for the temporary kitchen that served communities in the southern zone of Puerto Rico for several months.
 The social investment in this recovery effort exceeded $100,000.